amber-smalltalk/amber-documentation/javascript-glossary.md

 ### What is `node`?

-Node.js is a project running JavaScript (using Google's V8 engine) in a server environment.
-In addition to the V8 engine itself, it includes libraries for writing servers in async-io manner.
+Node.js is a project running JavaScript (using Google's V8 engine) in a server environment.This allows for complex transforms,such as shortening multicharacter variable names or using a shorter syntex   In addition to the V8 engine itself, it includes libraries for writing servers in async-io manner.
 More and more server parts of the web applications are being written in Node.js as it is straightforward to write performant web server using it, and JavaScript is a higher level language compared to languages used to write server apps before.

 ### Where is `node` used in Amber?